-Energy market observers say that Bahrain energy firms might also be supplying gasoline to Iran.
+There are no indications that Iran-Bahrain commerce has been affected by the 2011 unrest.
+Energy market observers say that Bahrain energy firms are still supplying gasoline to Iran.
 No U.N.
 Security Council Resolution bars such sales, but a U.S. law signed on July 1, 2010-the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
 111-195)-provides for sanctions against foreign firms that sell more than \$1 million worth of gasoline to Iran.
-Some energy firms in the Gulf, including in Kuwait, reportedly have become reticent to continue supplying gasoline to Iran because of the U.S. action, but Bahrain is not known to have publicly disavowed further gasoline sales to Iran.15
+Some energy firms in the Gulf, including in Kuwait, reportedly have become reticent to continue supplying gasoline to Iran because of the U.S. action, but Bahrain is not known to have publicly disavowed further gasoline sales to Iran.